gustybear-research/webpages_authors/jannatun-noor-sameera/_index.md

 ---
 # Display name
-title: Willy Chang
+title: Jannatun Noor Sameera

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: B.S.
-OGS, continue for M.S.
+role: Ph.D., TA of EE260

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
-- Graduate
-- Class of 2021
+- Class Staff

 # Organizations/Affiliations.
 organizations: